dslab2018/dslab2018.github.io/labs/week12/README.md

 - Model the public transist infrastructure for your route planning algorithm.

-- Build a predictive model using historical arrival/departure time data for your public transit network.
+- Build a predictive model using historical arrival/departure time data and potentially other sources of data for your public transit network.

 - Implement a robust route planning algorithm using this predictive model.